-There is a growing awareness that our conservative government’s policy needs a little work or is that a huge understatement?
+There is a growing awareness that our conservative government’s policy needs a little work or is that a massive understatement?
 The Sydney Morning Herald listed just a few policies that it had no problem in describing as “Bad Policies“.

 The article (in the link aforementioned) doesn’t touch on the one cause and two reasons for bad policy decisions.
 That being – Money driving Bribery and Financial Corruption!
-Neither reason alone but a combination of both – as well as to whom they are directed – is important.
-Large industrial complexes that can afford significant donations to the Liberal party keep their industry alive and prosperous.
+Neither reason alone but a combination of both – as well as to whom they are directed – is necessary.
+Major industrial complexes that can afford significant donations to the Liberal party keep their industry alive and prosperous.
 The call for a Federal ICAC has been growing.
 Not one like the NSW ICAC which has been recently neutered by the very party that is currently being caught with their collective hands in the cookie jar.
 Especially as Australia’s ranking in global corruption index has been falling.

 Adani’s Abbot Point Terminal: Nothing;

 - Exxon Mobil Australia: Zilch;

 - Chevron Australia, Peabody Australia, and Whitehaven: Nada.